WHEN

 So,

-I'm officially going on record here: To my friends/colleagues, please
+I'm officially going on record: To all my friends/colleagues, please

-needing kudos, or you're wanting to feel better about yourself,
+famous eliciting your help, or you're needing to feel better

-try investing in some solid personal inner work, to fortify
+about yourself, invest in some solid personal inner work,

-your self-esteem.
-Perhaps then, you can overcome this temptation
+to fortify your self-esteem.
+Perhaps then, you can overcome your

-to gloat--and quit dismissing the sacred rights (and trust) of others.
+temptation to gloat, and quit trampling on the sacred rights (and

 *The